-An exuberant child growing up in London, Dan Burn-Forti filled his days with science fiction, music, and his trusty bicycle pedaling through dreams of one day becoming a spaceman (or Neil Young), that is until a 15 year old Burn-Forti found himself helping out a friend on a photography set and suddenly thought, “this is brilliant!”
-“And that was that…”Dan became a photographer.
+Dan Burn-Forti has an uncommon way of looking at the world that gives his work an energy and sense of humor that can be rare in contemporary photography.
+Born and raised in London, England, Dan filled his days with science fiction, music, and his trusty bicycle pedaling through dreams of one day becoming a spaceman (or Neil Young).
+At 15, Dan found himself helping out a friend on a photography set and thought, “this is brilliant!”
+And that was that… Dan became a photographer.

 “As far as I can make out,” says Dan “I’ve pretty much the best job around.
 Every day is different, I get to meet all sorts of people (and animals), to travel to brilliant places and do the thing I love doing.
 For money.
 Pretty jammy really.”